 What to do if You’re Hit by a Car as a Pedestrian?

-If you are hit by a car, there are a number of steps you should take as soon as you can:
+If a pedestrians is hit by a car, there are a number of steps they should take as soon as possible:

-- Don’t discuss fault: It is imperative to never discuss the fault with the other party or the insurance company.
-It is best to wait and discuss it with Philadelphia-area pedestrian accident lawyers at the Law Office of Jared S. Zafran instead.
+It is imperative to never discuss the fault with the other party or the insurance company.
+It is best to wait and discuss it with Philadelphia-area pedestrian accident lawyers at The Law Office of Jared S. Zafran, LLC instead.

-- Seek Legal Help: Our Philadelphia pedestrian accident attorneys at the Law Office of Jared S. Zafran are well versed in vehicle-on-pedestrian accidents and can help you determine your case.
+Our Philadelphia pedestrian accident attorneys at The Law Office of Jared S. Zafran, LLC are well versed in vehicle-on-pedestrian accidents and can help you determine your case.

 What are the Causes of Pedestrian Accidents?

 Although the majority of drivers follow the rules of the road, accidents involving pedestrians still regularly occur.
 The major causes of pedestrian accidents include:

 Weather Conditions that Make it Difficult to Control Vehicles or Impair Visibility

 When should I seek Legal Advice for My Pedestrian Accident?

 If you have been injured in a pedestrian accident, it’s a good idea to approach one of our experienced Philadelphia-area pedestrian accident attorneys.
 We can analyze your case and help you determine the best course of action for your claim.
 Although you may be able to sort a settlement on your own, an experienced attorney can ensure that you receive a fair settlement that accurately reflects the changes to your lifestyle.
 Under Pennsylvania’s statute of limitations, pedestrians have two years to file a claim for their injuries.
 However, if the accident was caused by a government entity (such as a police vehicle), the injured party has only six months to file a claim.